| In LDE

 field pushing us apart, like homonymous magnetic poles.
 It

+is confusing.
 This dream was incubated, I set my intention to fly and

 visit someone.
 This intention was set by the exploring,